-Some examples are in order, but I've saved those for a follow-up post, where I'll also cover what tools are available for working with capabilities and actually get to the bit where containers are involved.
+Some examples are in order, but I've put those in a follow-up post, where I also cover what tools are available for working with capabilities and actually get to the bit where containers are involved.
 And I'll complain bitterly about the complexity and lack of support.

 Together with Amazic Knowledge, we are launching Kubernetes for App Developer and Kubernetes Administration, the highly-rated, most requested training courses for EVERYONE who wants to pursue CKA and CKAD certifications.
 Click below to sign up!